tejada7/Java-Certification/ckad_notes.md

 ### Multi-container pods
 - **sidecar** → a container that enhances the primary application, for example logging
 - **ambassador** → a container that represents the primary container to the outside world, such as a proxy
-- **adapter** → used to adopt the traffic or data pattern to match the traffic
+- **adapter** → used to adapt the traffic or data pattern to match the traffic

 ### Labels, selectors and annotations
 ```shell